-- 2. Judicial or administrative proceeding resulting from a report, information or records submitted pursuant to this section. - 3.
-Investigation of a minor's child abuse, physical injury, neglect or abuse conducted by a peace officer or the department of child safety. - L. In any civil or criminal litigation in which a child's neglect, dependency, physical injury, abuse, child abuse or abandonment is an issue, a member of the clergy, a Christian Science practitioner or a priest shall not, without his consent, be examined as a witness concerning any confession made to him in his role as a member of the clergy, a Christian Science practitioner or a priest in the course of the discipline enjoined by the church to which he belongs.
-This subsection does not discharge a member of the clergy, a Christian Science practitioner or a priest from the duty to report pursuant to subsection A of this section. - M. If psychiatric records are requested pursuant to subsection G of this section, the custodian of the records shall notify the attending psychiatrist, who may excise from the records, before they are made available: - 1.
+- 2. Judicial or administrative proceeding resulting from a report, information or records submitted pursuant to this section. - Investigation of a minor's child abuse, physical injury, neglect or abuse conducted by a peace officer or child protective services in the department of economic security. - L. In any civil or criminal litigation in which a child's neglect, dependency, physical injury, abuse, child abuse or abandonment is an issue, a member of the clergy, a christian science practitioner or a priest shall not, without his consent, be examined as a witness concerning any confession made to him in his role as a member of the clergy, a christian science practitioner or a priest in the course of the discipline enjoined by the church to which he belongs.
+Nothing in this subsection discharges a member of the clergy, a christian science practitioner or a priest from the duty to report pursuant to subsection A of this section. - M. If psychiatric records are requested pursuant to subsection G of this section, the custodian of the records shall notify the attending psychiatrist, who may excise from the records, before they are made available: - 1.
 Personal information about individuals other than the patient. - 2.
-Information regarding specific diagnosis or treatment of a psychiatric condition, if the attending psychiatrist certifies in writing that release of the information would be detrimental to the patient's health or treatment. - N. If any portion of a psychiatric record is excised pursuant to subsection M of this section, a court, on application of a peace officer, child welfare investigator or child safety worker, may order that the entire record or any portion of the record that contains information relevant to the reported abuse, child abuse, physical injury or neglect be made available to the peace officer, child welfare investigator or child safety worker investigating the abuse, child abuse, physical injury or neglect. - O. A person who violates this section is guilty of a class 1 misdemeanor, except if the failure to report involves a reportable offense, the person is guilty of a class 6 felony. - P. For the purposes of this section: - 1.
-"Abuse" has the same meaning prescribed in section 8-201. - 2.
-"Child abuse" means child abuse pursuant to section 13-3623.
+Information regarding specific diagnosis or treatment of a psychiatric condition, if the attending psychiatrist certifies in writing that release of the information would be detrimental to the patient's health or treatment. - N. If any portion of a psychiatric record is excised pursuant to subsection M of this section, a court, upon application of a peace officer or child protective services worker, may order that the entire record or any portion of the record that contains information relevant to the reported abuse, child abuse, physical injury or neglect be made available to the peace officer or child protective services worker investigating the abuse, child abuse, physical injury or neglect. - O. A person who violates this section is guilty of a class 1 misdemeanor, except if the failure to report involves a reportable offense, the person is guilty of a class 6 felony. - P. For the purposes of this section: - 1.
+"Abuse" has the same meaning prescribed in section 8-201. - 2 "Child abuse" means child abuse pursuant to section 13-3623. - 3.
+"Neglect" has the same meaning prescribed in section 8-201. - 4.
+"Reportable offense" means any of the following: - (a) Any offense listed in chapters 14 and 35.1 of this title or section 13-3506.01.

-- 3. "Neglect" has the same meaning prescribed in section 8-201. - 4.
-"Reportable offense" means any of the following: - (a) Any offense listed in chapters 14 and 35.1 of this title or section 13-3506.01. - (b) Surreptitious photographing, videotaping, filming or digitally recording or viewing a minor pursuant to section 13-3019. - (c) Child sex trafficking pursuant to section 13-3212. - (d) Incest pursuant to section 13-3608. - (e) Unlawful mutilation pursuant to section 13-1214.
+- (b) Surreptitious photographing, videotaping, filming or digitally recording of a minor pursuant to section 13-3019. - (c) Child prostitution pursuant to section 13-3212. - (d) Incest pursuant to section 13-3608.